Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has combined with its opponent to score more than 206.5 points in 63 of 82 games this season.
+- Miami and its opponents have combined to score more than 209.5 points in 63 of 82 games this season.

-- The average over/under for Miami's outings this season is 219.3, 12.8 more points than this game's point total.
+- Miami's games this year have an average total of 219.3, 9.8 more points than this matchup's over/under.

-- So far this season, Miami has put together a 30-52-0 record against the spread.

-- Miami has not won as an underdog of +220 or more on the moneyline this season in four games with those odds or longer.

-- The moneyline set for this matchup implies Miami has a 31.2% chance of walking away with the win.
+- The moneyline for this contest implies a 64.9% chance of a victory for the Heat.

 Heat vs. Knicks Over/Under Stats (Regular Season)